manticoresoftware/manticoresearch/manual/english/Securing_and_compacting_a_table/Compacting_a_table.md

 # Compacting a Table

 Over time, RT tables may become fragmented into numerous disk chunks and/or contaminated with deleted, yet unpurged data, affecting search performance.
 In these cases, optimization is necessary.
-Essentially, the optimization process combines pairs of disk chunks, removing documents that were previously deleted using DELETE statements.
+Essentially, the optimization process combines disk chunks (N-way merge), removing documents that were previously deleted using DELETE statements.

 Beginning with Manticore 4, this process occurs [automatically by default](../Server_settings/Searchd.md#auto_optimize).
 However, you can also use the following commands to manually initiate table compaction.